 Share has a permanent housing first component to this program, providing housing to chronically homeless individuals.
-In 2019 and 2018, Supportive Services housed 86 and 22, respectively, chronically homeless individuals and has been providing them with on-going support, including rental subsidies.
-Thirty of the most vulnerable people in the community who are most likely to die on the streets are supported by Share's Supportive Services at Lincoln Place.
+In 2020 and 2019, Supportive Services housed 90 and 86, respectively, chronically homeless individuals and has been providing them with on-going support, including rental subsidies.
+Thirty of the most vulnerable people in the community who are most likely to die on the streets are supported by Share's Supportive Services at Lincoln Place and another 30 were supported at Meriwether Place.

-Share's Achieving Self-Sufficiency Personal Improvement and Resource Education (ASPIRE) provides supported housing through case management to families and single adults on their way to stability and self-sufficiency.
-ASPIRE is a coordinated system for providing case management, housing and connection to supportive services in the community for homeless families and individuals.
-Currently, the ASPIRE program serves 100 households each month.
-The program served 460 and 198 people in 2019 and 2018, respectively.
+Share's Achieving Self-Sufficiency Personal Improvement and Resource Education (ASPIRE) has been renamed to Affordable Housing and Stability (AHS) Program provides supported housing through case management to families and single adults on their way to stability and self-sufficiency.
+The Affordable Housing and Stability Program is a coordinated system for providing case management, housing and connection to supportive services in the community for homeless families and individuals.
+Currently, the AHS program serves 109 households each month.
+The program served 202 and 460 people in 2020 and 2019, respectively.

-Share purchased three homes to provide group living environments for single individuals.
+Share owns three homes to provide group living environments for single individuals.
 Share provides case management to these homes (one serving single women, one serving single men and one serving single Veteran men).
 An additional home provides housing for a family.
-Share also owns a duplex of two 3 bedroom homes for families, which are rented at less than half of fair value.
+Share also owns a duplex of two three bedroom homes for families, which are rented at less than half of fair value.